tucsonmesh/tucsonmesh-docs/docs/guides/realignment/realign-litebeam.md

 ![Basic Wireless Settings](img/litebeam-web-basic-wireless-settings-1200x679.png)

-- Make sure that the `WPA PRESHARED KEY` setting is correct.
+- Under `Wireless Security` click the 'show' button next to `WPA PRESHARED KEY`.
+Make sure that the value that it shows matches the one you were given.
 If you need to change it, be sure to click the `SAVE CHANGES` button.
+- Remember, the BICAS supernode and the Tucson House supernode use different keys.
+If you are switching from one to the other, you will need to update accordingly.
 - Click the `SELECT` button below the `SSID` input and click the radio button next to the Tucson Mesh network with the strongest signal.
 A signal closer to zero is stronger.
 I.e. \-68 dBm is stronger than \-70 dBm and \-75 dBm is weaker.

 ![Site Survey](img/litebeam-web-site-survey-1200x679.png)